Event-based MILP models for ride pooling applications: Introduction

-\paragraph{Contribution} In this paper we suggest an event-based formulation of ride-hailing problems which is based on an abstract graph model and, in contrast to other approaches, has the advantage of implicitly encoding vehicle capacities as well as pairing and precedence constraints.
+\paragraph{Contribution} In this paper we suggest an event-based formulation of ridepooling problems which is based on an abstract graph model and, in contrast to other approaches, has the advantage of implicitly encoding vehicle capacities as well as pairing and precedence constraints.
 The event-based graph model is the basis for two alternative mixed-integer linear programming formulations that can be distinguished by the approach towards handling ride time and time window constraints.
-The model has the potential to be used in a rolling-horizon strategy for the dynamic version of the DARP, as it can serve to solve small-sized benchmark instances in a short amount of time.
-In particular, we show that both suggested MILP formulations outperform a standard formulation from the literature.
+The MILP formulations are pseudo-compact, that is, the size of the formulations is polynomial w.r.t.\ the number of requests but depends on the number of vehicles.
+The presented models can be used to solve small- to medium-sized benchmark instances in a short amount of time.
+In particular, we show that both suggested MILP formulations outperform the standard compact 3-index formulation of \cite{Cordeau2006} and the compact 2-index formulation for the closely related Pick-up and Delivery Problem with Time Windows (PDPTW) of \cite{Furtado2017}, which can be extended to a MILP formulation for DARP by introducing additional constraints.
 Furthermore, conflicting optimization goals reflecting, e.g., economic efficiency and customer satisfaction are combined into weighted sum objectives.
 In addition, we distinguish between average case and worst case formulations.
 The impact of these objective functions is tested using artificial request data for the city of Wuppertal, Germany.

 This paper is organized as follows.
 After a formal introduction of the problem in Section~\ref{sec:prob}, the event-based graph and based on that two variants of an MILP formulation of the static DARP are presentend in Section~\ref{sec:model}.
 The models are compared and tested using CPLEX, in Section~\ref{sec:experiments}.
 The paper is concluded with a summary and some ideas for future research in Section~\ref{sec:concl}.